How do you earn the loyalty of people who don’t quite trust you yet?

 Anyone around the globe can participate, and 10 finalists will battle it out via public votes.

 Voting competitions are effective because contestants often involve their peers in the voting process, and as a result broadens the net of visitors to the site.

-C. Reward your customers for investing time and effort in your brand.
+C. Reward your customers for investing time and effort into your brand.